 - Goggles and spare lenses

-- GoPro camera and chargers
+- GoPro camera, chargers, and travel case

-- Helmet: if it doesn't fit or if you don't want to put it in your boot bag
+- Helmet if it doesn't fit or if you don't want to put it in your boot bag